THE BROADSTAIRS LIFEGUARD AND SWIMMING CLUB

-Broadstairs Lifeguard and Swimming Club is thought by many to be the oldest swimming Club in Thanet.
+The club is thought, by many, to be the oldest swimming Club in Thanet.

-The Club swims at Ramsgate Leisure Centre, High Street, Ramsgate, on a Thursday evening.
+We swim at the Ramsgate Leisure Centre, High Street, Ramsgate, on a Thursday evening.
+The session times are

 The Club is run entirely by unpaid volunteers, who give their precious free time to introduce and develop water confidence and skills to young people.
 All volunteers are DBS checked and undertake regular training seminars, as appropriate.